Medical Alert System Wall Buttons | Bay Alarm Medical

 Bay Alarm Medical Care Consultant, Kristina, introduces our new medical alert system wall buttons.
-We completely understand wearing a button around your neck isn’t ideal, but it is important to be safe, especially if you live alone.
+We completely understand wearing a button around your neck isn’t ideal, but it is important to be safe, especially if you live alone – in fact, AARP recommends medical alert systems.

 Check out the video to learn more about our wall buttons and how they can benefit you.
 Whether you’re new to Bay Alarm Medical or an existing customer, wall buttons can alleviate any hesitations, discomfort and sleepless night.